jonmorrissmith/RpiTrainDisplay/README.md

 make clean
 make
 ```
-which will recompile the executable.
+which will recompile the executable with your defaults.

 ## Command Line Operation ##